FabienVeron/intro_to_tensorflow/README.md

-# intro_to_tensorflow
+# Intro to Tensorflow
-First tensorflow neural net to learn the notMNIST images
+First tensorflow neural net to learn the notMNIST images.

+This consists of a basic neural network without the usage of convolution to detect images.

+This lab was followed during the udacity course on deep learning foundation.